Chinese

 REIKASAI GINZA Ginza-itchome

-Memories of the Court-Tasting Time Across Edo and Qing
+Memories of the Imperial Court — A Taste Journey Through Edo and Qing

 Head chef Jian Hongsheng